Tag archive for: coronavirus

 How the exams work

-The interregional ECN exams (DFASM3) will still take place on November 20, 2020, and will be conducted remotely.
-The exam schedule and organizational details will be communicated by email.
+The interregional ECN exams (DFASM3) will take place as scheduled on November 20, 2020; the exams will be administered remotely.
+The exam schedule and organizational details will be sent via email 📧

-We will keep you informed of updates to this article on our social media channels: Twitter, Facebook, Instagram.
+We'll keep you updated on any changes to this article on our social media channels: Twitter, Facebook, and Instagram.
 Follow us!

 FacMedMtp-BH

-Following a decision by the Prefect of Hérault, Heritage Days will not be held in public buildings.
+Following a decision by the Prefect of Hérault, Heritage Days will not take place in public buildings.
 The Faculty and the Jardin des Plantes are affected by this cancellation.
 More information in this article.

-Cancellation of Open House Days at the Faculty of Medicine and its Botanical Garden
+Cancellation of the European Heritage Days at the Faculty of Medicine and its Botanical Garden

-Prefectural decree no. 2020.01.1066 prohibits the admission of the public to state-owned establishments during European Heritage Days 2020 due to the current health situation.
+Prefectural Order No. 2020.01.1066 prohibits the admission of the public to state-run institutions during the 2020 European Heritage Days, due to the current health situation.

-We therefore regret to announce the cancellation of the guided tours scheduled for Saturday, September 19, and Sunday, September 20.
+We regret to announce that the guided tours scheduled for Saturday, September 19, and Sunday, September 20, have been canceled.

-This cancellation applies to events scheduled to take place in the Historic Building of the Faculty of Medicine and in the Jardin des Plantes.
+This cancellation applies to events scheduled to take place in the Historic Building of the Faculty of Medicine as well as at the Jardin des Plantes.

-Download the Prefectural Order Download the Prefecture's press release
+Download the Prefectural Order Download the press release from the Prefecture

-Suspension of the temporary exhibitions "Art and Anatomy" and "Corps à Coeur" on September 19
+The temporary exhibitions “Art and Anatomy” and “Body and Heart” will be suspended on September 19

-In consultation with the University Presidency, the Faculty Management has decided to also suspend the temporary exhibitions currently on display in the Historic Building over the weekend: "Art and Anatomy" at the Atger Museum and the "Corps à Coeur" exhibition in the Tekné Makré rooms.
+In consultation with the University administration, the Faculty leadership has decided to suspend the temporary exhibitions currently on display in the Historic Building this weekend as well: “Art and Anatomy” at the Atger Museum and the “Corps à Coeur” exhibition in the Tekné Makré galleries.

-These exhibitions will resume their usual opening hours on Monday, September 21.
+These exhibitions will resume their regular opening hours starting Monday, September 21.

 A COVID-19 cluster has recently been identified within the Faculty.
-It currently affects second- and third-year medical students in Montpellier.
-Find all the measures relating to this cluster here.
+It currently involves second- and third-year medical students in Montpellier.
+Click here for all the measures related to this cluster.

-Suspension of in-person classes for DFGSM2-3 and DFGSMa2-3 at the Montpellier site
+Suspension of in-person classes for DFGSM2-3 and DFGSMa2-3 students at the Montpellier campus

-Due to the current health situation and the very high number of students testing positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for DFGSM2-3 & Ma2-3 at the Montpellier campus ( lectures, tutorials, and practicals) starting on Wednesday, September 16, 2020 throughWednesday, September 30,2020.
+Due to the current health situation and the very high number of students who have tested positive for COVID-19 in the DFGSM2 class at the Montpellier campus, the decision has been made to cancel ALL in-person classes for DFGSM2-3 and Ma2-3 at the Montpellier campus ( lectures, tutorials, and labs) effective Wednesday, September 16, 2020 throughWednesday, September 30, 2020, inclusive.

-DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and then posted on Moodle so that students can access them.
+DFGSM2 classes will continue to be held in person at the Nîmes campus, where they will be recorded and uploaded to Moodle so that students can access them.

-This decision means that all DFGSM2-3 & DFGSMa2-3 students enrolled in Montpellier must stay at home and must not under any circumstances go to university premises (faculties, university library, Crous, etc.).
+This decision means that all DFGSM2-3 and DFGSMa2-3 students enrolled in Montpellier must stay at home and must not, under any circumstances, go to university facilities (faculties, university libraries, CROUS offices, etc.).

 We are counting on everyone’s cooperation to limit the spread of the virus.

-Any COVID contact must be reported to your school administration.
-Find the full procedure to follow in the event of suspected or confirmed COVID cases here.
+Any confirmed COVID-19 exposure must be reported to your academic office.
+You can find the full procedure to follow in the event of suspected or confirmed COVID-19 cases here.

-The Faculty management reminds everyone that masks must be worn in ALL university premises, both outdoors and indoors, including the library and study rooms.
-This is to protect everyone's health.
+The Faculty administration reminds everyone that masks must be worn in ALL university facilities, both indoors and outdoors, including the library and study rooms.
+This is essential to protecting everyone’s health.

-Aware of the cost that purchasing masks can represent, the University of Montpellier is currently organizing the distribution of two washable masks to each student in its community.
-The schools are currently organizing to distribute these masks as soon as possible.
+Recognizing the cost that purchasing masks can entail, the University of Montpellier is currently distributing two reusable masks to every student in its community.
+The academic departments are currently making arrangements to distribute these masks as soon as possible.

-Below you will find the complete procedure for confirmed and suspected cases of COVID-19: reporting, contacts to be made, recommendations.
-This procedure applies to all students of the faculty as well as all administrative and teaching staff.
+Below you will find the complete procedure regarding confirmed and suspected cases of COVID-19: reporting, who to contact, and recommendations.
+This procedure applies to all students at the faculty as well as to all administrative and teaching staff.

-Masks must be worn by everyone at all times on university campuses, including university premises (and in the city).
-Hand washing with SHA is recommended, as well as maintaining sufficient distance between everyone as much as possible.We also ask you to maintain these rules in your daily life, as these precautions should not be limited to university premises.
+Wearing a mask is mandatory for everyone at all times on university campuses, including university buildings (and in the city).
+Handwashing with hand sanitizer is recommended, as is maintaining a safe distance from others whenever possible.We also ask that you follow these rules in your daily life, as these precautions should not be limited to university grounds.

-• If you are a non-hospital student: you must not attend any classes or internships and must notify your academic department by email.
+• If you are a non-hospital-based student: you should not attend any classes or internships, and you must notify your registrar’s office by email.

-• If you are a hospital student on an internship:you must immediately notify the Head of Department and/or the department manager of this situation, follow the procedure below entitled "CHU Info – COVID 19 hospital student."
+• If you are a hospital student currently on clinical rotation:you must immediately notify the department head and/or the department manager of this situation, andfollow the procedure below titled “CHU Info – COVID-19 for Hospital Students”

-• If you are a member of faculty staff: you must report to your institution's COVID representative via the addressmedecine-covid19@umontpellier.fr.
+• If you are a faculty staff member: please contact your institution’s COVID coordinator atmedecine-covid19@umontpellier.fr

 • YOU ARE A CONTACT PERSON AT RISK

-If you are a "contact person at risk," whetheryou are symptomatic or not,
+If you are a "close contact," whetheryou have symptoms or not,

-• Students: You must not attend any classes or internships for hospital students and must notify your academic department by email.
+• Students: You must not attend any classes or, in the case of hospital-based students, any clinical rotations, and you must notify your academic office by email.

-• Hospital students: If you are a hospital student on an internship, you must immediately inform the head of department and/or the department manager of this situation and notify your academic department by email.
+• Hospital students: If you are a hospital student currently on a clinical rotation, you must immediately notify the department head and/or the department supervisor of this situation and inform your academic office via email.

-• Staff: you must not go to work.
-Contact the COVID crisis unit for instructions: medecine-covid19@umontpellier.fr
+• Staff: You should not come to work.
+Please contact the COVID Crisis Response Team for instructions: medecine-covid19@umontpellier.fr

 • YOUR PCR TEST IS POSITIVE